How to Save $500 a Month with These Simple Frugal Habits

 Subscriptions were draining me.
 I tightened up while keeping fun in the mix.

-• Subscription Cleanup: I cut unused services like a gym membership and rotated streaming platforms.
+• Subscription Cleanup: Cut unused services and rotate streaming platforms.

-• Free Fun: Park walks, free museum days, and game nights with friends became my go-to activities.
+• Free Fun: Park walks, free museum days, and game nights with friends.

 Frugal Entertainment HabitEstimated Monthly Savings